 \section{Introduction}

 Within the realm of information-theoretic secrecy \cite{Liang}, the foundations of sharing a secret key between two parties in the presence of an eavesdropper were initiated in~\cite{Ahlswede_Csiszar93, maurer93}.
 Ahlswede and Csisz\'{a}r~\cite{Ahlswede_Csiszar93} studied two models: the \emph{source-type model with wiretapper} (Model SW) and the \emph{channel-type model with wiretapper} (Model CW).
-In Model SW, the users obtain their observations from a discrete memoryless multiple source (DMMS) and communicate to each other via a noiseless authenticated public channel.
-The public messages they send can be regarded as compressed versions of the data in a multi-terminal source coding problem.
-The information that is independent of the public message can be used to generate secret keys.
-In Model CW, one legitimate user (the sender) controls the input of a discrete memoryless broadcast channel (DMBC), sending information to the legitimate receiver and the eavesdropper.
-The sender randomly chooses a message and transmits it to the receiver.
-Users may also discuss over a public channel and generate a key based on all the available data sent to them by the other party.
-It is shown that when one-way public discussion is allowed, the users can adopt wiretap channel coding \cite{Wyner75, CsiszarKorner78, Liang} without the public channel and there is no loss of the secret key rate.
+In Model SW, users obtain their observations from a discrete memoryless multiple source (DMMS), and communicate to each other via a noiseless authenticated public channel, with the objective of generating jointly held secret keys.
+In Model CW, one legitimate user (the sender) controls the input of a discrete memoryless broadcast channel (DMBC), sending information based upon which the legitimate receivers generate secret keys.